 Since 2000, thanks to the experience accrued in the past with hospital concessions, INSO has entered the sector of public and private partnership, becoming in a short time one of the main national players, with concessions for hospitals in Italy and abroad.
 To better respond to the requirements of this market, in 2006 INSO has gained control of SOF S.p.A., a historic Florentine company active in facility and energy management.
 It has also strengthened its presence in new foreign Countries, where it has completed projects both in the healthcare sector and in the construction of complex buildings and towers.

-Since 2012, INSO has been a part of Holding Ferfina, coming under the control of the Società Italiana per Condotte d’Acqua, a historic company that works on big infrastructure projects, founded in 1880 and now the leader of one of the major construction groups in Italy.
+In 2012, INSO passed under the control of the Società Italiana per Condotte d’Acqua, a historic company that works on big infrastructure projects, founded in 1880.